waimea-igdaikee/200-dtd-assessment/docs/design.md

 It's vital that the privacy of end-users is protected; this website is for a life coaching business where members of the public may disclose personal information.
 Aside from the ethical implications of storing sensitive data, abiding by the NZ Privacy Act 1993 is required by law, so it's vital that this system follows abides by that.

 My Mum doesn't need a whole lot of information about her clients; the only (potentially) sensitive info being stored would be a few short, optional sentence that customers can fill out.
 However, this information is identifiable by name, and if it isn't securely and private, this would be a breach of the NZ Privacy Act 1993.
-On my website this wil look like making sure the admin page is password-protected (and the authentication system running on the server so it can't be easily bypassed), and also having a privacy statement on what data is being collected.
+On my website this wil look like making sure the admin page is password-protected and also having a privacy statement on what data is being collected.

 -------------------------------------------------